honarkhah/simple-sms/docs/en/laravel4.md

 To enable `receive()` messages you must set up the [request URL.](https://www.twilio.com/user/account/phone-numbers/incoming)  Select the number you wish to enable and then enter your request URL.
 This request should be a `POST` request.

-<a id="docs-melipayamak-driver"></a>
-######  Melipayamak Driver

-This driver sends messages through [Zenvia](http://www.zenvia.com.br) messaging service.
-It is very reliable service for sending messages to mobile phones in Brazil.

-    return [
-        'driver' => 'melipayamak',
-        'from' => 'CompanyABC', //Any String up to 20 chars.
-        'melipayamak' => [
-            'username' => 'Your Melipayamak Username',
-            'password' => 'Your Melipayamak Password',
-            'lineNumbers' => [
-                'NONE'
-            ]
-        ]
-    ];

-The Zenvia API `recommends` that you should set an id parameter to each message.
-It will act as an unique identifier on Zenvia platform, can be used to check delivery status later and will prevent duplicated messages.

-This package allows you to set this id passing it as another argument to $sms->to.

-    $sms = SMS::send('simple-sms::welcome', $data, function($sms) {
-        $sms->to('5511999991234', 'your-generated-message-id');
-    });

-It is not mandatory.
-For more information about this field, please, refer to the [API docs](http://docs.zenviasms.apiary.io/#introduction/parametro-id).

-To enable `receive()` messages you must set up the [callback url](http://docs.zenviasms.apiary.io/#reference/callbacks-da-api) with Zenvia Support team.
-This request should be a `POST` request.

 <a id="docs-driver-support"></a>
 ##Driver Support